NW Album Reviews

 Premiering Now On NW Music Scene

-Premiering today on Northwest Music Scene is a new song called “Happening Today” from Strangely Alright.
+Premiering today on Northwest Music Scene is a beautiful storytelling new track called “It Ain’t Fair” from Seattle singer/songwriter Craig Marker.